Rapptz/discord.py/docs/api.rst

     .. attribute:: high

-        Member must have a verified email, be registered on Discord for more than five minutes, and be a member of the server itself for more than ten minutes.
+        Member must have a verified email, be registered on Discord for more than five minutes, and be a member of the guild itself for more than ten minutes.
     .. attribute:: table_flip